tango-crypto/cardano-events-helm-chart/README.md

 ## Cardano events helm chart

-The first step is to install Helm
+The first step is to install Helm.
+Helm is a package manager for Kubernetes that simplifies the deployment and management of applications on Kubernetes clusters.

 To Install Helm on Mac and Linux follow the instructions below: